 3. Introduce or Improve Lean Strategy

 Lean strategy helps to eliminate the seven deadly wastes that were identified by Dr. Shigeo Shingo and Taiichi Ohno.
-The seven deadly areas of waste are:
+So, the seven deadly areas of waste are:

 - Unnecessary movement of materials or goods